 VARSITY PROGRAM COACHING STAFF

 Coach Sostack’s goal for his players is that they represent the core values taught in the program and continue the passion to play well beyond their high school years.
-Coach Sostack instructs AP Government and Politics, AP Macroeconomics and 12th grade Government and Economics.
-He has won seven ” We the People” Pennsylvania State Championship titles in Constitutional Law and is the State Director for Representative Democracy in America.
+Coach Sostack instructs AP Government and Politics, AP Macroeconomics and 11th grade Government and Economics.
+He has won seven ” We the People” Pennsylvania State Championship titles in Constitutional Law and is the former State Director for Representative Democracy in America.
 Outside the classroom, he has passion for skiing (ski club advisor), mountain biking, traveling the world with his wife Julie, and supporting his local home town “football” team Ipswich Town and his London favorite Chelsea.

-JUNIOR VARSITY COACH: Open Vacancy
+JUNIOR VARSITY COACH: ANDREW SCHOENBERGER

 A 1993 graduate of EAHS, David was a 3-time varsity letterman, LL League All-Star and co-captain of the 1992 team that brought home the school’s first Section Championship.
 David also played midfield for Susquehanna University starting every game as a freshman and helping the team to a record number of wins in a season.
 David then graduated from Penn State University.
 He enjoys raising his family and working in Elizabethtown.